Configure Azure Data Share ADLS Gen1 File Datasets

 Frequently Asked Questions

-What properties are required to create an ADLS Gen1 file dataset?
+What properties are required to create an ADLS Gen 1 file data set?

 What value should I use for the kind property?

-What's the difference between accountName and dataSetName?
+What's the difference between the two accountName properties?

-How do I import an existing ADLS Gen1 file dataset?
+How do I import an existing ADLS Gen 1 file data set?

-Use the format: pulumi import azure-native:datashare:ADLSGen1FileDataSet <name> /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.DataShare/accounts/{accountName}/shares/{shareName}/dataSets/{dataSetName}
+Use the resource ID format: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.DataShare/accounts/{accountName}/shares/{shareName}/dataSets/{dataSetName}

 Using a different cloud?